Apply for a Loan

 College costs a lot more than you might think.
 The expenses required to obtain a 2- or 4-year degree are much more than simple tuition.
 Rather, student need to think about tuition, books, school supplies, living expenses, transportation, and even entertainment.

-To use this student loan calculator, first identify which college you hope to attend.
+When working to calculate college costs, first identify which college you hope to attend.
 Then find out what sort of academic term that college runs on (semesters or quarters) and how many years you think it will take to acquire the degree of your choosing.

 Are there any ways that I can reduce college expenses and get financial assistance?